thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-hadoop-customize-cluster-bootstrap.md

 [powershell-install-configure]: powershell-install-configure.md

-[img-hdi-cluster-states]: ./media/hdinsight-hadoop-customize-cluster/HDI-Cluster-state.png "Procédure de création d’un cluster"
+[img-hdi-cluster-states]: ./media/hdinsight-hadoop-customize-cluster/HDI-Cluster-state.png "Stages during cluster creation"

-## Annexe A : exemple PowerShell
+## <a name="appx-a:-powershell-sample"></a>Appx-A: PowerShell sample

-Ce script PowerShell permet de créer un cluster HDInsight et de personnaliser un paramètre Hive :
+This PowerShell script creates an HDInsight cluster and customizes a Hive setting:

     ####################################
     # Set these variables